SAP/guided-answers-extension/docs/technical-information.md

 ### Module `sap-guided-answer-extension` ([packages/ide-extension](../packages/ide-extension/))

-This is the main modules that provides the Visual Studio code extension 'Guided Answers by SAP', which is published to the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).
+This is the main module that provides the Visual Studio code extension 'Guided Answers by SAP', which is published to the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).

 Here are some characteristics of the module
 - provides the required setting for Visual Studio Code extensions, e.g. `contributes` section the in the [`package.json`](../packages/ide-extension/package.json)